+P61 THE WEALTH REPORT 2021

+Snow prospects

-Snow prospects Although not one of the biggest shifts by land area it is worth noting a few cases where the classification moves significantly from snow to arid.
+Although not one of the biggest shifts by land area it is worth noting a few cases where the classification moves significantly from snow to arid.
 This is the case for a large band across Kazakhstan and Mongolia and for a significant area of the great plains of southern Canada and the northern US.
 This could indicate a lower amount of snowfall, and dramatic temperature swings between day and night of as much as 20°C or more.

+Farming futures

-Farming futures The climate classification of a large band across Africa is expected to change from equatorial to arid.
+The climate classification of a large band across Africa is expected to change from equatorial to arid.
 In countries that are heavily reliant on agriculture, this could have a significant negative impact on output.
 Part of Ethiopia will switch from warm temperate to equatorial, which could indicate more rainfall, but also more extreme weather conditions including severe dry seasons.

-WEALTH CITIES HOME INVESTING PASSIONS DATABANK P62 P63 The old and the old and words - victoria ormond We look at two property sectors, one long established and one fast emerging, We look at two property sectors, one long established and one fast emerging, to discover how they are being influenced by the global Covid-19 pandemic and what the angles are for private investors
+DATABANK The old and The new words - victoria ormond We look at two property sectors, one long established and one fast emerging, to discover how they are being influenced by the global Covid-19 pandemic and what the angles are for private investors